In Re: Dynamic Random Access Memory (DRAM) Antitrust Litigation (N.D. Cal., 9th Cir.)

 Crop Inputs Antitrust Litigation (S.D.
 Ill., D. Minn.)

 Two teams of Eimer Stahl attorneys are defending antitrust complaints brought on behalf of putative classes of purchasers of seeds and crop-protection chemicals such as fungicides, herbicides, and insecticides used by farmers.
 The complaints allege that certain manufacturers, wholesalers, and retailers of crop inputs conspired to fix the prices of those crop inputs and to boycott and prevent electronic platforms from competing in the crop-input retail sales market.
-Partners Nate Eimer and Vanessa Jacobsen and Stakeholder Brian Chang represent Winfield Solutions, LLC.
-Partner Michael McCluggage and Stakeholder Collin Vierra represent Federated Co-operatives Limited.
+Partners Nate Eimer and Vanessa Jacobsen and Counsel Brian Chang represent Winfield Solutions, LLC.
+Partners Michael McCluggage and Collin Vierra represent Federated Co-operatives Limited.
 Defendants anticipate moving to dismiss the complaints.

 Pro Music Rights, LLC v.
 Apple Inc., et al. (D. Conn.)

-Eimer Stahl Partner Vanessa Jacobsen and Stakeholder Brian Chang secured a complete victory on behalf of Apple Inc. in the District of Connecticut.
+Eimer Stahl Partner Vanessa Jacobsen and Counsel Brian Chang secured a complete victory on behalf of Apple Inc. in the District of Connecticut.
 Plaintiff Pro Music Rights, LLC is a performance-rights organization alleging that it attempted to enter into a music-licensing agreement with buyers of public-performance licenses for music streaming services, terrestrial radio stations, commercial television stations, and wineries.
 When nobody was interested, PMR decided to “sue[] the entire music industry for running an illegal cartel for the performance rights of musical works,” according to a PMR press release.
 PMR’s complaint asserted claims under Connecticut state law and Sections 1 and 2 of the Sherman Act.
 Vanessa successfully argued that the court should completely stay discovery pending the defendants’ motion to dismiss—a particularly notable win given a local rule providing: “The filing of a motion to dismiss shall not result in a stay of discovery.”
 Subsequently, the court granted defendants’ motion to dismiss the complaint in full with prejudice.

 In re: Auto Body Shop Litigation (M.D.
 Fla., 11th Cir.)